pawanit17/ds_and_algo_interview_prep/README.md

 - Space Complexity: O(1)
 - Two other ways of solving this problem is by using Hashes and by using an extra count field in a BST.

-## Find two numbers in an unsorted array whose sum is X
-- Sort the array using in-place heap sort
-- For each element in the array, do a binary search for X-a[i]
-- Time Complexity: O(NlogN)
-- Space Complexity: O(1)

 ## There are two arrays, one of size m+n and the other of size n.
 In the first array, only m elements are used.
 Devise an algorithm to sort them
 ```
 m+n : 1 4 6 7 9 10 _ _ _ _